A variety of events will show on Maps and Reports in your ClearPathGPS portal. Here is a brief summary:

 - Heartbeat: A Heartbeat event is a device's daily check-in to let us know that it's powered up and communicating.
 We use this event for troubleshooting purposes, it can be ignored.
 For many devices, Heartbeats are followed by a 'Power On.'
 This can be ignored, it is just indicating the tracker rebooted.
 More info on heartbeats here.

 - Tow: Certain models of trackers will show 'Tow' when the GPS detects the vehicle is moving but an ignition on event has not occurred.

 - Media Available: This indicates that Dashcam media, either a snapshot or a video clip, is available for viewing in the Media Manager.

 For a full guide on ClearPathGPS Dashcams click here

-Harsh Driving Events: All three of the harsh driving events are calculated via a change in speed/direction over time, or by forces registered on the internal accelerometer of the device for those devices that have internal accelerometers.
+Harsh Driving Events (Pro Accounts Only): All three of the harsh driving events are calculated via a change in speed/direction over time, or by forces registered on the internal accelerometer of the device for those devices that have internal accelerometers.
 Essentially, if the change in speed is greater than 11 mph per second, an event is triggered.
 In the end, what is truly considered 'harsh' is up to the customer's discretion as cornering in a sports car and in a cement truck will report the same event, with different levels of safety, and radness.

 - Cornering: The direction change of the vehicle exceeds the threshold.
 Note: This report is only reported from newer trackers that have internal accelerometers.